Napolitain/napolitain.github.io/src/content/blog/2-rebase-is-evil.md

 With merge, you resolve conflicts once.
 With rebase, you resolve the same conflict multiple times, once for each commit being replayed.

+Rebase destroys tooling. `git bisect` points to commits that never existed in actual development. `git blame` shows rewritten commits, losing true authorship context.
+After a code review, reviewers cannot see what changed since their last review because the commits they reviewed no longer exist.
+Force-pushed branches break GitHub and GitLab review tools.

+Merge commits are informative.
+They show when features were integrated and by whom.
+Squash merge achieves linearity without rewriting history.
+A history that lies about what happened is worse than an honest one.

 ```mermaid
 gitGraph
    commit id: "A1"